Codecollins24/omega/README.md

 # Colville University Website

 Welcome to the Colville University Website repository!
-This project serves as the official web platform for Colville University, providing students, faculty, and visitors with essential information about the institution.
+This project serves as the official web platform for Colville University, providing students, faculty, lecturers and visitors with essential information about the institution.

 ## 📌 Features
 ✅ Home Page – Overview of the university, announcements, and latest news.